wso2/terraform-apim/azure-simple/packer/ansible-apim/README.md

 System configurations can be changed through Ansible to optimize OS level performance.
 Performance tuning can be enabled by changing `enable_performance_tuning` in `dev/group_vars/apim.yml` to `true`.

 System files that will be updated when performance tuning are enabled is available in `files/system`.
 Update the configuration values according to the requirements of your deployment.

-## Previous versions of Ansible

-The master branch of this repository contains the latest product version with the latest Ansible version.
-The Ansible resources for previous Ansible versions can be found in the branches.
-The following is an example.

-#### Ansible resources for API Manager 3.0.0

-Branch name: 3.0.x